ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 ## Preparing your apps for Octane

-Ember Octane is a collection of existing features, many of which have already shipped in stable releases.
-If your team is excited to use Octane, there are some things you can do today to prepare.
+Ember Octane is a collection of exciting features, many of which have already shipped in stable releases.
+If your team wants to get a head start, there are some things you can do today to prepare.

 ### Visit the Octane Migration channel on Discord